SNAP Employment and Training (E&T) Program

 Some expenses could be provided up-front or reimbursed through the E&T program such as transportation, child care, and items needed to participate in a work activity.
 These expenses are called participant allowances.
 They must be reasonable, necessary, and directly related to participation in the work activity.
 Your caseworker can help you find out what allowances are best suited for you.

-If you need help paying for these items, please your County Social Service Agency and/or a representative at your work activity.
+If you need help paying for these items, please contact your County Social Service Agency and/or a representative at your work activity.

 If you get a job while going to the E&T program, you also may be able to continue receiving reduced-cost child care through your local Child Care Resource and Referral Agency.
 Any out-of-pocket child care costs can be counted as an expense on your SNAP case.
 If you need help paying for your transportation to your job before you receive your first paycheck, you may also get transportation expenses paid until your first check.
 The goal is to help you keep your job, advance your career, and achieve self-sufficiency.